guggero/blips/blip-tap.md

 where:

-* `rfq_id` is a randomly generate 32-byte value to uniquely identify this RFQ request
+* `rfq_id` is a randomly generated 32-byte value to uniquely identify this RFQ request
 * `asset_id` is the asset ID of the asset the receiver intends to receive
 * `asset_amt` is the amount of units of said asset
 * `suggested_rate_tick` is the internal unit used for asset conversions.
-A tick is 1/10000th of a currency unit.
+A tick is 1/10,000th of a currency unit.
 It gives us up to 4 decimal places of precision (0.0001 or 0.01% or 1 bps).
 As an example, if the BTC/USD rate was
   $61,234.95, then we multiply that by 10,000 to arrive at the `usd_rate_tick`:
   `$61,234.95 * 10000 = 612,349,500`.
 To convert back to our normal rate, we
-  decide by `10,000` to arrive back at `$61,234.95`.
+  divide by `10,000` to arrive back at `$61,234.95`.

 Given valid `rfq_id`, we then define an `tap_rfq_scid` by taking the last `8` bytes of the `rfq_id` and interpreting them as a 64-bit integer.